rarepotato8de/3x3macropad/README.md

 Can be fully customized and programmed to your needs!
 It's running QMK or VIAL.

+(Slightly older version shown here!
+The newest version does not have screws in the top switch plate, but on the PCB.
+Otherwise, it's identical)
 ![Alt text](resources/title.png)

 It not only has a stealthy look, but also features other awesome things.